celo-org/celo-blockchain/.github/ISSUE_TEMPLATE/chore.md

 _If it makes sense, explain:_
  * _why is this important?
 Rationale for doing this_
- * _Is this part of a bigger initiatve, theme?
+ * _Is this part of a bigger initiative, theme?
 Which?_